celinec41/Booking-System/README.md

 * Separate schedules for each physician
 * Admin controls for adding or removing time slots
 * Calendar-style appointment selection
-* Better UI styling
-* Search and filter options for admin bookings

 ## Project Structure